liuyifang/CSC2018/README.md

 Please download `GSE114952_AGG.tar.gz`, unzip it and use it as raw data.

-Questions and comments on this code can be e-mailed to liuyifang3000@gmail.com.
+Questions and comments on this code can be e-mailed to liuyifang3000@gmail.com or create new issue.